Practice Prize Competition

 Practice Prize Application Process

-- The quality of the analysis, of the modeling and of the successful implementation of the results at the client organization.
+- The quality of the analysis and modeling and the implementation of the results.